wagerfield/onno/docs/api.md

 <Text ff="Lobster" fw="300" fs="24px" />
 ```

 The example above composes the `fontFamily`, `fontWeight` and `fontSize` render functions into a single `fontSet` render function.
-It is recommended that you follow the convention of appending `Set` to your composed function names so you can discern a _standard_ render function from a _composed_ one.
+It is recommended that you follow the naming convention of appending `Set` to your composed functions.

 It is worth noting that _composed_ render functions can be recomposed into other render functions ad infinitum.